highfidelity/hifi_tests/tests/content/entity/zone/skyBoxInheritance/test.md

-# Entity Zone Create
+# Entity Zone Inheritance
 ## General
 This test will build the following zone hierarchy:

 ![](./hierarchy.png)

-The tests consist of setting zone component parameters and moving through the zones.
+The tests consist of stepping through the zones.
+They are setup as follows:
+* Red - Sunny blue sky with some clouds
+* Green - Winter sky with lots of clouds (think Seattle)
+* Yellow - yellow background
+* Blue - Blue background

 ## Preconditions
 Run interface and delete all content